 To make sure policymakers wouldn’t be in the dark, Dana applied to go to Capitol Hill as a Congressional Science Fellow.
 These fellowships place accomplished scientists in a variety of fields in congressional offices for a one-year assignment.
 Dana was accepted in the fall of 1985.
 She wasn’t an environmental crusader or a dreamy-eyed idealist; she was, as usual, practical and pragmatic.
 “Congress needs guidance from the scientific community,” she was quoted in the American Geophysical Union newsletter, “to develop spending and research priorities that make sense both politically and scientifically.”

 After arriving in Washington and completing orientation, she did a round of interviews with different offices.
 In the end, Dana decided to join the staff of the junior senator from Tennessee.
-Her new boss was Al Gore, a self-described “raging moderate” who would later become Vice President of the United States.
+Her new boss was Al Gore, a self-described “raging moderate” who would later be elected vice president of the United States.

 Dana’s title was Legislative Assistant for Energy Issues.
 Her job to advise the senator on nuclear waste and groundwater pollution, and to provide input on the National Science Foundation budget and matters related to Gore’s work on the Environmental and Energy Study Conference.
 She was also the go-to person anytime someone in the office had a science question.